 Even ten new friends can't take the place of living with someone and having companionship every day.
 You need to learn how to make the unavoidable extra time alone work for you.
 Living abroad is a great framework for learning to be quiet in a room.
 Most expats report that living in another country has put them more at peace with themselves and being alone.

 I had spent five years after my divorce building a new social network in Denver before deciding to move to Mexico part-time.
 The big question was how was I going maintain those new-ish friendships at home while I was in Mexico?
 How was I going to keep having people to come home to?
 Would they feel abandoned each time I left for Mexico?
 I had worked very hard to start over in Colorado.
 Would I be throwing that all away?

 As it happend, I needed not to have worried.
 The thing that your friends want for you, expect from you actually, is that you live your own life successfully.
 They are living their own lives.
 One day they might surprise you by re-locating themselves.
-Nothing stays the same, neither does anybody.
+Nothing stays the same.
+Neither do we.

 Friends want you to take charge of your life, not see you cower or cling to what's not working.
-Instead of turning away, I kept their respect as someone they didn't have to worry about.
-When I'm home, I’m not shy about insisting on getting together a little more often than I did when I lived in Colorado full-time either.
-I realize that as the friend who left, that burden is more mine.
+Instead of turning away, I hope I kept my reputation as someone they didn't have to worry about.
+When I'm home, I’m not shy about insisting on getting together a little more often than I did when I lived in Colorado full-time.
+I realize that as the one who left, that burden is more mine.
 I make them a priority over work and errands, something none of us did very well before I left.

 My part-time expat life enabled me to keep a healthy desire for intimate friendships from developing into a dependence on them for every holiday.
 My friends in the U.S have active lives and are often gone themselves, traveling or visiting their families and children.
 What kind of message would I be sending if I was always available?